frictionlessdata/website/site/software/README.md

 - **Frictionless Application (coming soon):** We're working on our brand-new Frictionless Application that will be released in 2021.
 Until then, you can use the visual interfaces [Data Package Creator](https://create.frictionlessdata.io/) to create and edit data packages and [Goodtables On-Demand](http://try.goodtables.io/) for data validation.
 - **Frictionless Repository:** For ensuring the quality of your data on Github, Frictionless provides [Frictionless Repository](https://repository.frictionlessdata.io/).
 This creates visual quality reports and validation statuses on Github everytime you commit your data.
-- **DataHub:** For discovering, publishing, and sharing data we have [DataHub.io](https://datahub.io/) which is built on Frictionless software.
+- **Datahub:** For discovering, publishing, and sharing data we have [Datahub](https://datahub.io/) which is built on Frictionless software.
 Using this software as a service, you can sign-in and find, share, and publish quality data.

 ### Command-line Interfaces

 If you like to write commands in the command-line interface:

-- **Frictionless Framework:** For describing, extracting, validating, and transforming your data, Frictionless provides the [Frictionless Framework's](https://framework.frictionlessdata.io/) command-line interface.
+- **Frictionless Framework:** For describing, extracting, validating, and transforming data, Frictionless provides the [Frictionless Framework's](https://framework.frictionlessdata.io/) command-line interface.
 Using the "frictionless" command you can achieve many goals without needing to write Python code.
 - **Livemark:** For data journalists and technical writers we have a project called [Livemark](https://livemark.frictionlessdata.io/).
 Using the "livemark" command in the CLI you can publish a website that incorporates Frictionless functions and is powered by markdown articles.

 ### Programming Languages
 If you want to use or write your own Frictionless code:

-- **Frictionless Python Framework:** For general data programming in Python, the [Frictionless Framework](https://framework.frictionlessdata.io/) is the way to go.
+- **Frictionless Framework:** For general data programming in Python, the [Frictionless Framework](https://framework.frictionlessdata.io/) is the way to go.
 You can describe, extract, validate, and transform your data.
-It's also possible to extend the framework by adding new validation checks, transformation steps, etc.
+It's also possible to extend the framework by adding new validation checks, transformation steps, etc. In addition, there is a lightweight version fo the framework written in [JavaScript](https://github.com/frictionlessdata/frictionless-js).
-- **Javascript Framework:** We have a lightweight version of the Framework written in Javascript.
-[Frictionless Framework (JavaScript)](https://github.com/frictionlessdata/frictionless-js) is a standardized "stream-plus-metadata" interface for accessing files and datasets, especially tabular ones (CSV, Excel).
 - **Frictionless Libraries:** For Frictionless functions in other languages like R or Java, we have [Frictionless Libraries](https://libraries.frictionlessdata.io/).
 Each library provides metadata validation and editing along with other low-level data operations like reading or writing tabular files.
 - **Frictionless Components:** For adding Frictionless React components into your application, we created [Frictionless Components](https://components.frictionlessdata.io/).
 This project lets you integrate visual elements like validation reports, workflows, or schema editors into your application.